David J. Niemeyer

 Bettenhausen is a Certified Public Accountant (CPA), a Certified Governmental Financial Manager (CGFM) and a Certified Public Funds Investment Manager (CPFIM).
 He has a bachelor’s degree in accountancy from Northern Illinois University.

-Bettenhausen is a member of the Association of Public Treasurers of US&C (APT), Government Finance Officers Association (GFOA), Illinois GFOA, Association of Governmental Accountants (AGA), AICPA and ILCPAS.
+Bettenhausen is a member of the Association of Public Treasurers of US&C (APT), Illinois Municipal Treasurers Association (IMTA), Government Finance Officers Association (GFOA), Illinois GFOA, Association of Governmental Accountants (AGA), AICPA and ILCPAS.
+He has served in various leadership positions with the IMTA and is a Past President of the organization.
+He continues to be actively involved with the association.

 Bettenhausen also is involved with local community organizations such as the Kimberly Heights Sanitary District, Tinley Park Historical Society, Orland-Tinley Park Cemetery Association, and the Kimberly Heights Homeowners Association.